Who can donate?

 Donating plasma takes time and dedication so donors are compensated for their time and commitment to helping others.

 When the donation is complete you’ll receive a debit card loaded with your compensation.
-You will receive $30 or more for your first donation and compensated again for each subsequent donation.
-Donors can earn up to $200 or more per month.
+Compensation fees vary by program and location but our donors can earn hundreds of dollars per month.

 If you have any questions regarding compensation please contact your nearest center.

 Step 5: Schedule your Next Appointment

 At the end of your visit we will ask you to schedule your next appointment.